 About this service

-Long-term mentoring for children and young adults who have experienced childhood trauma and disrupted attachments, providing access to new experiences and opportunities.
-We match children and young adults with volunteer mentors who, through quality friendship, give young people access to new opportunities, helping to build their self confidence and develop the resilience needed to manage adversity now and in the future.
+We match children and young adults with volunteer mentors who, through quality friendship, give young people access to new opportunities, helping to build their self-esteem, self-confidence and develop the resilience needed to manage adversity now and in the future.
 Since having a Friendship Works Mentor, 80% of young people we support said they felt happier and 76% of care experienced young adults felt more positive about their future.

 More Information